GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 ### Throttling

-This happens to timers that are scheduled when _Minimal throttling_ doesn't apply, and _any_ of the following is true:
+This happens to timers that are scheduled when _minimal throttling_ doesn't apply, and _any_ of the following is true:

 - The _chain count_ is less than 5.